UniversalDependencies/UD_French-GSD/README.txt

 The README for that project is included here.

 The French UD conforms to the UD guidelines, but there are some exceptions.
-The primary exception is that there are no morphological features defined.
+All the morphological features are not present in the data yet.
+Cleft constructions are not yet analyzed following the UD guidelines.

+The French data consists of 40,2197 words (16,448 sentences), divided into train (35,6419 words; 14,554 sentences), dev (38,758 words; 1,596 sentences) and test (7,020 words; 298 sentences) sets.

 Changelog

+2016-11-15 v.1.4
+  * POS annotations were made more consistent
+  * Several dependency paths were also made more consistent across similar expressions
+  * Only “avoir” and “être” are considered copula

 2015-11-15 v1.2
   * Removed duplicate sentences (overlaps with train) from dev and test data.